-The top qualities of leadership that every aspiring manager should work toward
+The 5 best qualities of leadership that every aspiring manager should work toward

 If you’re an aspiring leader, you have a lot on your plate.
 Not only do you need to perform your current job well, but you also have to show leadership potential.
 Once you get there, the tasks get even greater because you may have a team under you (and even if you’re not a direct people manager, you’ll need to lead projects or teams).
 It can all be dizzying.
 But when thinking about the top qualities of leadership, there are a few that stand out from the pack.